 At Hensall Community Primary School, we want our children to be knowledgeable about the world they live in, starting with their local environment and moving out to other locations in Britain, mainland Europe and countries further afield.
 Through the geography curriculum, children develop an awareness of the relationship between people and the environment as well as an understanding of some physical processes.
 They learn to be skilful map readers, using grid references and applying these to practical experiences.
 They enjoy and learn from a variety of fieldwork experiences and use the school grounds when appropriate to enhance their learning.

-We teach geography using The National Curriculum programmes of study; children are taught through a thematic approach on a two year cycle.
+We teach geography using The National Curriculum programmes of study; children are taught through a thematic approach on a three year cycle in KS1 and KS2 where children are in mixed aged classes.
 Our geography curriculum is planned, so that children’s knowledge, skills and subject specific vocabulary are built sequentially over time.

 The intention of the Geography Curriculum at Hensall Community Primary School is to inspire children’s curiosity and interest to explore the world that we live in and its people, which aims to ignite a love of learning.
 We intend to equip children with geographical skills to develop their knowledge through studying places, people and natural and human environments.
 This seeks to deepen the understanding of the Earth’s human and physical forms and processes.
 Geography, by nature, is an investigative subject.
 Through our teaching, we intend to provoke thought, questions and to encourage children to discover answers to their own questions through exploration and research to enable them to gain a greater understanding and knowledge of the world and their place in it.